-However, the Greek armed forces managed to inflict serious damage to the advancing Nazis from their strongly fortified locations in the mountains.
+However, the Greek armed forces managed to inflict serious damage to the advancing Nazis from their strongly fortified mountain locations.

-The valor of the outnumbered Greek soldiers who fought there was later praised by even the German generals.
+The valor of the outnumbered Greek soldiers who fought there was later praised even by German generals.

-When the Germans had successfully cut them off from the rest of the country, the Greek Second Army surrendered to the attackers on April 9.
-After their surrender, any real resistance on the east side of the Axios River ceased.
+When the Germans had successfully cut them off from the rest of the country, the Greek Second Army surrendered to the attackers on April 9th, after which any real resistance on the east bank of the Axios River ceased.

 Once at Servia and the Olympus pass, the Germans were halted by the British.
-The British forces there had orders to hold Pineios Gorge at all costs until other British troops had a chance to move to the south.
+The British forces there had orders to hold Pineios Gorge at all costs until other British troops had an opportunity to move south.

 At this point, the Greek First Army found itself cut off in Albania by the German forces.
-Instead of surrendering to the Italians, their commander decided to surrender to the Germans on April 20.
-The next day it was decided that the British would withdraw to Crete and Egypt.
+Instead of surrendering to the Italians, their commander decided to surrender to the Germans on April 20th.
+The following day, it was decided that the British would withdraw to Crete and Egypt.

 Germany invades Athens

-The Commonwealth troops were attacked on April 24, but they managed to hold their position for that entire day until they were pushed back.
-On April 27, German troops managed to bypass the flank and they entered Athens.
+The Commonwealth troops were attacked on April 24th but managed to hold their position for that entire day until they were pushed back.
+On April 27th, German troops managed to bypass the flank, and they entered Athens.

-The Battle of Crete started on May 20, with Commonwealth troops and the Greek Army resisting the German parachutists in the first primarily airborne invasion in military history.
-By June 1, the Germans had conquered Crete, albeit after suffering a tremendous number of casualties.
+The Battle of Crete began on May 20th with Commonwealth troops and the Greek Army resisting the German parachutists in the first primarily airborne invasion in military history.
+By June 1st, the Germans conquered Crete, albeit after suffering a tremendous number of casualties.

 The aftermath of the Battle of Greece

-After the Nazis had captured Greece, it was decided to split the nation up between Germany, Italy and Bulgaria.
+After the Nazis had captured Greece, it was decided the nation would be split up between Germany, Italy, and Bulgaria.
 The Axis stopped their campaign in the Balkans when they captured Crete.

 Praise of Greek bravery

 By any measure, Greece’s resistance to the Axis forces had been remarkable.
-From the time of the first Italian attack on October 28, 1940 until June 1, 1941 when Crete fell, it took a total 216 days to conquer Greece militarily.
+Beginning from the time of the first Italian attack on October 28, 1940 through to June 1, 1941 when Crete fell, it took a total 216 days to conquer Greece militarily.